turingschool/curriculum/source/projects/feed_engine.markdown

 As an authenticated API user (using an API token) I can:

 * Read any publically viewable feed via GET
+    * Read only feed items created directly on FeedEngine (text, link, image)
+    * Read all feed items (directly created and imported)
 * Read any private feed to which the user has access via GET
+    * Read only feed items created directly on FeedEngine (text, link, image)
+    * Read all feed items (directly created and imported)
 * Publish a text, link, or photo activity item, given the appropriate arguments, via POST
 * Update an existing post with new information via PUT
 * Make my feed public or private via PUT